 This is the latest information but as the situation is fluid, we would recommend checking with the airline websites directly.

 What can travellers expect on arrival in the Dominican Republic?

-A new Dominican Republic Travel Resource Centre has been launched.
+Travellers can also find further information in the Dominican Republic Travel Resource Centre.
 The resource is an initiative designed to deliver accurate, up-to-date information to future visitors and trade partners and answer frequently asked travel questions.
 It features Covid-19 industry updates from trusted sources and has a live chat facility.

 When will cruises restart to the Dominican Republic?

 All cruise ports were reopened on July 1, 2020, and are ready to receive cruise ships.
 Please check with the individual cruise companies for their schedules.